Reikaze/ReikazeRambles/README.md

 We also have the `master` branch which is a live reflection of the code hosted on the server.
 Any time `integration` is pulled into `master`, the site will be deployed.
-A PR from `integration` to `master` should only be opened by a Unicorn Utterances team member and must be approved by at least one devops member
+A PR from `integration` to `master` should only be opened by a Reikaze Rambles team member and must be approved by at least one devops member